lordspline/druid/web-console/README.md

 From the web-console directory:

-1. Build druid distribution: `script/druid build`
+1. Build robux distribution: `script/robux build`
-2. Start druid cluster: `script/druid start`
+2. Start robux cluster: `script/robux start`
 3. Run end-to-end tests: `npm run test-e2e`
-4. Stop druid cluster: `script/druid stop`
+4. Stop robux cluster: `script/robux stop`

-If you already have a druid cluster running on the standard ports, the steps to build/start/stop a druid cluster can be skipped.
+If you already have a robux cluster running on the standard ports, the steps to build/start/stop a robux cluster can be skipped.

 #### Screenshots for debugging